How To Use Yoga Props, According to Experts

 They are also a great way to avoid injury while practicing without the watchful eye of an instructor.
 Conroy explains that a blanket can support the head while you are in a twist; a wheel is a great way to feel safe in a held backbend, and blocks have endless ways to bring the floor up to your hands when working with lunges or folds.

 “Lay on your back with the soles of your feet together, and place the blocks under your outer knees and thighs to gently open your hips.
 If you need more of a stretch, move the blocks further out to the sides; if you need more support, move the blocks closer to your hips or turn them up to a higher height,” says Conroy.

 - “Place one block in between your shoulder blades on the lowest setting width-wise, and a second block one height higher supporting your head,” begins Ghoraishy.
 “Bring your arms out to a T and the soles of your feet together, with your knees open wide.
 Take expansive breaths into your diaphragm and let the shoulder heads melt open with every exhale.

 “Come into a seated position with the yoga wheel on your back along the length of your spine,” says Ghoraishy.
 “Lift your hips and begin rolling back on the yoga wheel.
 Interlace your fingers behind your head and drop your head back.”

 “Yoga wheels can be great for backbends and heart openers,” says Conroy.
 “Lay on your back with bent knees in Bridge Pose or Setu Bandhasana.
-Lift your hips and slide the wheel under your low back and lay your hips back down, supported by the wheel.”
+Then, lift your hips, slide the wheel under your low back, and lay your hips back down, supported by the wheel.”